ertorosyann/meri-hakobyan-personal-page/README.md

-# Meri Hakobyan Website
+# Merri Hakobyan Website

-A modern website for Armenian singer Meri Hakobyan built with Next.js and TypeScript.
+A modern website for Armenian singer Merri Hakobyan built with Next.js and TypeScript.

 ## Features